paulthomason/mini_os/README.md

 This repository contains a simple menu-based interface for a Raspberry Pi with an ST7735-based LCD display.

 The interface now includes a Settings screen.
 A **Display** submenu lets you change the LCD backlight brightness, choose a different font and adjust the text size.
 Additional menu options briefly display the current date and time, a system monitor showing CPU temperature, load, frequency, memory and disk usage, and a network info screen with the current IP address and Wi-Fi SSID.
-Shutdown and Reboot options are available for safely powering off or restarting the Pi.
+Shutdown and Reboot options are available at the bottom of the Settings screen for safely powering off or restarting the Pi.
 An "Update and Restart" option pulls the latest code and restarts the service so the update takes effect.

 Two small games are included: a reaction-based **Button Game** and a memory challenge called **Launch Codes**.
 They can be started from the **Games** submenu and make use of the three buttons and joystick directions for input.